The deceleration parameter in perturbed Bianchi universes with a peculiar-velocity "tilt": Perturbed Bianchi universes with a tilt

 respectively.
-The momentum-conservation law (\ref{lBcls}b) seen above is revealing because it shows the direct interconnection between the \textit{peculiar flux} and the \textit{peculiar 4-acceleration}.\footnote{Substituting (\ref{lrels3}a) into the momentum density conservation law (\ref{lBcls}b) recovers expression (\ref{lrels3}b).} Crucially, this holds in the absence of pressure.
+The momentum-conservation law (\ref{lBcls2}) seen above reveals the direct interconnection between the \textit{peculiar flux} and the \textit{peculiar 4-acceleration}.\footnote{Substituting (\ref{lrels3}a) into the momentum density conservation law (\ref{lBcls2}) recovers expression (\ref{lrels3}b).} Crucially, this holds in the absence of pressure.
 Then, the form of the 4-acceleration, which in relativity describes non-gravitational forces, follows naturally from standard linear cosmological perturbation theory.
-Indeed, using (\ref{lrels3}a) and the linear commutation law ${\rm D}_a\dot{\rho}=({\rm D}_a\rho)^{\cdot}+H{\rm D}_a\rho+3H\rho A_a+\sigma_{ab}{\rm D}^b\rho$, the spatial gradient of (\ref{lBcls}a) gives
+Indeed, using (\ref{lrels3}a) and the linear commutation law ${\rm D}_a\dot{\rho}=({\rm D}_a\rho)^{\cdot}+H{\rm D}_a\rho+3H\rho A_a+\sigma_{ab}{\rm D}^b\rho$, the spatial gradient of (\ref{lBcls1}) gives

 where $\Delta_a=(a/\rho){\rm D}_a\rho$ and $\mathcal{Z}_a=a{\rm D}_a\Theta$ monitor inhomogeneities in the matter and in the expansion respectively (e.g.~see~\cite{TCM,EMM}).
-The above is the fully relativistic linear expression for the peculiar 4-acceleration in a tilted, almost-Bianchi universe that is filled with pressureless matter and in the presence of peculiar velocities.\footnote{An alternative way of obtaining (\ref{lA}) is by linearising the nonlinear expression (2.3.1) of~\cite{TCM}, or equivalently Eq.~(10.101) of~\cite{EMM}, on our Bianchi background and then using (\ref{lBcls}b) to substitute for the 4-acceleration.} Thus, the momentum conservation law (\ref{lBcls}b) guarantees the presence of a nonzero peculiar 4-acceleration and the energy conservation law (\ref{lBcls}a) provides the relativistic expression for the peculiar 4-acceleration.
+The above is the fully relativistic linear expression for the peculiar 4-acceleration in a tilted, almost-Bianchi universe that is filled with pressureless matter and in the presence of peculiar velocities.\footnote{An alternative way of obtaining (\ref{lA}) is by linearising the nonlinear expression (2.3.1) of~\cite{TCM}, or equivalently Eq.~(10.101) of~\cite{EMM}, on our Bianchi background and then using (\ref{lBcls2}) to substitute for the 4-acceleration.} Thus, the momentum conservation law (\ref{lBcls2}) guarantees the presence of a nonzero peculiar 4-acceleration and the energy conservation law (\ref{lBcls1}) provides the relativistic expression for the peculiar 4-acceleration.
 In what follows, we will consider the implications of (\ref{lA}) for the kinematics of the aforementioned Bianchi-type universe.